dotnet/docs-maui/docs/user-interface/context-menu.md

 ## Display icons on menu items

-An `IconImageSource` property is settable on `MenuFlyoutItem` and `MenuFlyoutSubItem` objects, to a small icon that's displayed next to the text for a context menu item.
+`MenuFlyoutItem` and `MenuFlyoutSubItem` inherit the `IconImageSource` property from `MenuItem`, which enables a small icon to be displayed next to the text for a context menu item.
 This icon can either be an image, or a font icon.
-For information about adding images to .NET MAUI projects, see [Add images to a .NET MAUI app project](~/user-interface/images/images.md).
-For more information about displaying font icons, see [Display font icons](~/user-interface/fonts.md#display-font-icons).

 > [!WARNING]
 > Mac Catalyst does not support displaying icons on context menu items.